HYBRID & remote learning FAQ

 If the COVID-19 situation improves, would Booker T. consider expanding the number of in-person days for students, i.e., 2 or 3 days in-person.

-Given staffing and space constraints, Booker T. will continue for the rest of the 2020 - 2021 school year with the one-day-per-week in-person school days for those who have opted for the hybrid model (remote + in-person).
+Until the DOE has announced a new policy regarding middle schools, given staffing and space constraints, Booker T. will continue with the one-day-per-week in-person school days for those who have opted for the hybrid model (remote + in-person).

 One group of 9 students needing extra support will be able to attend in-person 5 days per week and will follow the hybrid schedule.
 The student group receiving services on Fridays will expand to provide support to more students in need.
 Students attending on Fridays should bring headphones.